 or destruction to said facilities.
 The charge will include material, labor and administrative

-all hall residents, depending on the situation.
+or all hall residents, depending on the situation.

-semester.
+each semester.
 Bills will be issued as damages occur and/or at the end of each semester.

-check-out in May).
+after check out).
 Supplemental billing will occur if needed.
 Remaining damage deposit

 amounts will then be applied to any other outstanding college obligation.
 Once all